Enhancing Adversarial Robustness via Score-Based Optimization: Methodology

 \subsection{Practical Algorithms}

-\textbf{Noise Schedule } The perturbation introduced by adversarial attacks is often subtle and challenging for human perception.
-As a result, our optimization loop does not necessarily incorporate the complete noise level employed by the original diffusion models, which generate diverse images from pure random noise.
+\textbf{Noise Schedule} The perturbation introduced by adversarial attacks is often subtle and challenging for human perception.
+As a result, our optimization loop does not necessarily incorporate the complete noise levels employed by the original diffusion models, which generate images from pure random noise.
 In fact, high noise levels will disrupt local structures and remove semantic information from the input image, leading to a decrease in accuracy.
-Therefore, we center $\sigma_t$ around lower noise levels to preserve the details of the original image as much as possible.
-Previous diffusion-based purification methods iteratively denoise the noisy image step by step (from $\rvx_{\sigma_t}$ to $\rvx_{\sigma_{t-1}}$), following a predetermined noise schedule.
+Many previous studies have focused on lower noise levels to conduct image editing tasks.
+Therefore, we center our pre-designed noise schedule $\sigma_t$ around lower noise levels to preserve the details of the original image as much as possible.
+Previous diffusion-based purification methods iteratively denoise the noisy image step by step (from $\rvx_t$ to $\rvx_{t-1}$), following a predetermined noise schedule.
 In contrast, our optimization process does not rely on a sequential denoising schedule.
 Instead, at each iteration, we have the flexibility to randomly select a noise level.
 This approach allows us to concurrently explore different noise levels during the optimization process.

 \textbf{Update Rule } Given a noise level $\sigma_t$, we can utilize the aforementioned loss functions to compute the update direction of $\rvx$.
-Noting that the objectives correspond to one single noise magnitude, we propose an alternative update rule to further improve inference speed and robustness performance.
-We can use the loss gradient to optimize over $\rvx_t$ directly and then obtain denoised image $\rvx$ using one-shot denoising.
-The gradients of the SR loss~(\ref{eq:SR}) with respect to $\rvx$ and $\rvx_t$ are equivalent in our forward process formulation.
+Noting that the objectives correspond to one single random chosen noise magnitude, we propose an alternative update rule to further improve inference speed and robustness performance.
+We can use the loss gradient to optimize over $\rvx_t$ directly and then obtain the denoised image $\rvx$ using one-shot denoising.
+The loss gradients with respect to $\rvx$ and $\rvx_t$ are equivalent in our forward process formulation.
 Experiments in Section~\ref{sec:exp} demonstrate that our approach significantly improves one-shot denoising with only a few optimization iterations.
 These two distinct update rules correspond to Algorithm~\ref{alg:x_0} and Algorithm~\ref{alg:x_t}, respectively.
 Both algorithms are straightforward, effective, and easy to implement.